Associated Press of Pakistan: Urdu service

 The agency's Urdu language service started in the 1980s to cater for the needs of the growing number of Urdu language dailies in Pakistan.
 The idea behind the setting-up of the service was to avoid errors and ensure accuracy.
 As a practice, Urdu speech was often translated into English by the APP and then back into Urdu by newspaper editor – greatly increasing the chances of translation, emphasis or context errors.
 The Urdu Service, while still small, has been effective in producing text in both languages.

 Feature & Write Up Service

 APP editorial staff regularly contribute English and Urdu feature and write ups on socio-economic issues including education, health, business which are well carried by national dailies.

 Video News Service

-The Visual News Service (VNS)was launches during 2007 with a special focus to provide electronic news coverage of President, Prime Minister, Parliament House to private media national and international channels The project was initiated on an idea to launch APP's own news channel but financial restraints have hindered the idea and confined it to VNS service only.
+The Visual News Service (VNS)was launches during 2007 with a special focus to provide electronic news coverage of President, Prime Minister, Parliament House to private media national and international channels The project was initiated on an idea to launch APP's own news channel but financial restraints have hindered the idea and confined it to VNS service only.The Director of VNS is Ch Rubnawaz Bajwa senior grade one officer.